Skip to main content

 Open

 The Social Security Administration agreed with this recommendation.
 In February 2025, the agency reported that it is developing an application that will track software license usage and include a function to compare software licenses against purchases records.
-The agency anticipates the application to be available in fiscal year 2026.
+As of November 2025, the agency anticipates the application to be available at the end of fiscal year 2026.
+As of February 2026, the agency has not provided further information.
 We will continue to monitor the agency's efforts to fully implement this recommendation.

 Social Security Administration